The International Baccalaureate Diploma (IB program) is recognized as an international pre-university education preparing students for study abroad.

 A hundred and ninety schools offer the IB Diploma in the UK.
 However, as UK universities are autonomous, they set minimum entry requirements for IB Diploma and A-level students.

 In an internationally mobile world, the International Baccalaureate Diploma is a passport to achieving a globally competitive education.
-In addition to an international curriculum, the IB gives students a genuinely international outlook, an understanding of different cultures, and a sense of being a good global citizen.
-This prepares them for future study and employment all around the world.
+In addition to an international curriculum, the IB is believed to give students a genuinely international outlook, an understanding and appreciation of different cultures and a sense of being a good global citizen, preparing them for future study and employment all around the world.

 For more information about the International Baccalaureate Diploma and to find an international school please visit: www.ibo.org.